shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 ![IDOC-baseplate-brackets-connection.PNG](/assets/Images/IDOC-baseplate-brackets-connection.PNG)
 ![IDOC-baseplate-brackets-connection-cut.PNG](/assets/Images/IDOC-baseplate-brackets-connection-cut.PNG)

-1. Put the assembled enclosure on top of the assembled baseplate,
+1. Put the assembled enclosure on top of the assembled baseplate
-2. Align and center the enclosure to the breadboard by mount bottom rails horizontally on breadboard,
+2. Align and center the enclosure on the baseplate by mount bottom rails horizontally on breadboard
-3. Slot the clamp into the rail channel to secure it parallel to the breadboard surface,
+3. Slot the XE25CL2 clamp into the horizontal rail channel to secure it parallel to the bbaseplate surface,
-4. Inset M6 screw in the clamp long clearance
+4. Inset M6 screw in the clamp's long clearance slot
 5. Move the clamps to the corners of the enclosure and tighten down with the [balldriver or hex key](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=1407).